 After the first videos hit, hundreds of thousands of people saw them.
 That inspired a wave of creativity to wash over Vine as followers of our initial A team started making lots of spin-off videos with our #tag.

-After about 6 weeks of activity, we had over 2M views of our main video on YouTube.
-Also, about 100 additional spin-off videos that had been created and shared by followers.
-The spin-offs were then re-shared by our A Team, giving everything a much a bigger bump in exposure.
+After about 6 weeks of activity, we had over 2M views for our campaign video on YouTube.
+Also, about 100 additional spin-off videos had been created and shared by followers.
+The spin-offs were then re-shared by our A Team, giving everything a much a bigger bump for exposure.
 It's hard to say exactly how many people this campaign touched but we would estimate around 4-5 million.

 A huge thank you to those involved

-Making seatbelt safety interesting to teens is probably on par with microbiology.
-The key was just to make it fun, lighthearted and let the audience decided why it was important.
-This was one of the biggest hits NHTSA has had in a very long time.
-A huge shout out goes to all the individuals who believed in the message and spent the time to share and get involved - this campaign would have been nothing with out them.
+Making seatbelt safety interesting to teens is pretty hard.
+We found that the key was just to make it fun, lighthearted and let the audience create the message.
+This was one of the biggest hits NHTSA has had in a long time.
+A huge shout out goes to all the individuals who believed in the message and spent the time to participate and share.